Rosemary: Distribution and habitat

 It is native to the Mediterranean region, as well as Portugal and northwestern Spain.
 The herb was naturalized in China as early as 220 CE, during the late Han dynasty.
 Rosemary came to England at an unknown date, though it is likely that the Romans brought it when they invaded Britain in 43 CE.
-Even so, there are no viable records containing rosemary in Britain until the 8th century CE.
+Even so, there are no viable records containing rosemary in Britain until the 8th century.
 This mention was in a document which was later credited to Charlemagne, who promoted the general usage of herbs and ordered rosemary specifically to be grown in monastic gardens and farms.

 There are no records of rosemary being properly naturalized in Britain until 1338, when cuttings were sent to Queen Philippa by her mother, Countess Joan of Hainault.
 It was then planted in the garden of the old palace of Westminster.
 Since then, rosemary can be found in most English herbal texts.

-Rosemary finally arrived in the Americas with early European settlers in the beginning of the 17th century, and was soon spread to South America and distributed globally.
+Rosemary arrived in the Americas with early European settlers in the beginning of the 17th century and was spread to South America and distributed globally.

 It is reasonably hardy in cool climates.
 Special cultivars like 'Arp' can withstand winter temperatures down to about −20 °C. It can withstand droughts, surviving a severe lack of water for lengthy periods.
-It is considered a potentially invasive species and its seeds are often difficult to start, with a low germination rate.
+It is considered a potentially invasive species.
+Its seeds are often difficult to start, with a low germination rate.